 Session-based analytics is ‘marketer-friendly’ because of the familiar data model.
 The advanced dashboards make it simple to retrieve and evaluate web data, and standard marketing reports about channels and campaigns are available.
 Session-based platforms track and report traffic to aid marketers in understanding their customers easily yet comprehensively.

 Choosing a web analytics platform, whether session-based or event-based, is a challenging matter.
 We have explained the difference between both kinds of web analytics tools so it will be easier for you to decide which one is right for your business.

-You could decide to use a platform like Piwik PRO Analytics Suite.
-The platform is session-based and allows you to collect much data by default without the need of custom implementations like scrolls, single-page apps, outlinks, and downloads.
+You could use a platform like Piwik PRO Analytics Suite.
+The platform is both session- and event-based, allowing you to collect much data by default without custom implementations like scrolls, single-page apps, outlinks, and downloads.
 And it was built with privacy compliance in mind.

 We’ve gathered tons of details about various platforms – read our comparison of free web analytics platforms to get the information you need.

 Piwik PRO’S Migration tool (GA3 and GTM)

 The migration tool lets you quickly transfer your settings from Google Analytics 3 (Universal Analytics) and Google Tag Manager.
 It enables you to import GA3 properties, settings, goals, custom dimensions, and Google Tag Manager containers, including tags, triggers, and variables.